Clarence Clemons: Other work

-Personal life
+Personal life and death

-Married five times, Clemons fathered four sons: Charles, Christopher, Jarod, and Clarence III (known as Nick).
+Clarence Clemons was married five times.
+He fathered four sons: Charles, Christopher, Jarod, and Clarence III (known as Nick).
 His nephew, Jake Clemons, was introduced as the new saxophone player of the E Street Band in 2012 after Clemons' death.

-He lived in Florida where he became involved with charitable organizations.
-Clemons was associated with spiritual guru Sri Chinmoy.
+Clemons resided in Florida, where he became involved with charitable organizations.
+Although he considered himself a Baptist, Clemons was also associated with spiritual guru Sri Chinmoy, who gave him the spiritual name Mokshagun.
+His songwriting and performing are credited to Mokshagun Clarence Clemons on his 1985 album Hero.

-Death
+Clemons had his knees and his hips replaced.
+He also had surgery for a detached retina and suffered from chronic pain.
+Clemons described his final tour with the E Street Band as "pure hell" due to his health challenges.
+Following that tour, he had his knees replaced a second time and also underwent spinal fusion surgery.
+In the summer of 2011, Clemens had surgery for carpal tunnel syndrome.

-Clemons suffered a massive stroke at his home in Florida, on June 12.
-While initial signs had been hopeful after his hospitalization and two subsequent brain surgeries, he took a turn for the worse later in the week and died on June 18, aged 69.
+Clemons suffered a massive stroke at his home in Florida, on June 12, 2011.
+While initial signs had been hopeful after his hospitalization and two subsequent brain surgeries, his condition worsened later in the week, and he died on June 18 at age 69.
 Upon announcement of his death, New Jersey Governor Chris Christie ordered state flags to be lowered to half staff in his honor.

-He was survived by his four sons, Nick, Charles, Christopher, Jarod; his younger brother William Melvon Clemons, Sr. (1946–2014); and his fifth wife, Victoria, whom he had married in 2008.
+Following his death, Clemons's family sued his physicians for medical malpractice, claiming that mismanagement of his medications led to his stroke.